lora-rs/lora-rs/README.md

 For embedded framework developers wishing to add LoRa support as a feature for one or more MCU/LoRa chip combinations:

-- <a href="https://github.com/ceekdee/lora/blob/main/src/mod_traits.rs">the InterfaceVariant trait</a>, which enables this lora crate to interface to a specific embedded framework/MCU/LoRa chip combination.
+- <a href="https://github.com/ceekdee/lora-phy/blob/main/src/mod_traits.rs">the InterfaceVariant trait</a>, which enables this lora-phy crate to interface to a specific embedded framework/MCU/LoRa chip combination.

 Example InterfaceVariant implementations: